jellydn/ts-inlay-hints/README.md

 greet(user: string): string;
 ```

-As you can see, the inlay hints provide extra information about the types of the variables and function return values directly in the code.
+As you can see, the inlay hints provide extra information about the types of the variables and function return values directly in the code, significantly improving readability and understanding.

 ## How to use